 Upcoming Wine Courses

-About Our Advanced Wine Certification
+Advanced Sommelier Certification

 Earn your Advanced Sommelier Pin!
 In 2008, the National Wine School (NWS) named us the premier Mid-Atlantic school.
 The Wine School of Philadelphia offers NWS-certified wine courses up to the Master level.
-Classes listed on this page can be taken in conjunction with earning advanced and master-level qualifications.
+Classes listed on this page can be taken along with earning advanced and master-level qualifications.
 Before attending these courses, the student should complete the Core Wine Course.

 Advanced Sommelier Pin (L4)